pism/pism/doc/sphinx/manual/modeling-choices/dynamics/stress-balance.rst

    :widths: 1,3

    * - Coarsening factor `C`
-     - Sizes of vertical grids in a hierarchy
+     - Possible sizes of vertical grids in a hierarchy

    * - `2`
      - 2, 3, 5, 9, 17, 33, **65**, 129, 257, 513, 1025, `\dots`